Chrislai502/IAC_db3_to_mcap_converter_with_topic_extractor/README.md

 Where `input_bag` is the path to the input bag directory.

 ## Parameters
-The script uses two parameters:
+The script uses two parameters you can change in main.py:

 - `TOPICS_TO_EXTRACT`: Desired topics to extract from the bag.
 - `OUTPUT_PATH`: Output path for the new bag.